 Very few people planning to wed expect that they will one day be in divorce court.
-However, at Lewert Law, our experienced Boca Raton prenuptial agreement lawyers know that no one can foretell the future – especially when it comes to marriage and divorce.
+However, at Lewert Law, our experienced Boca Raton, Florida prenuptial agreement lawyer know that no one can foretell the future – especially when it comes to marriage and divorce.
 Protecting your assets in the event of divorce is simply a wise decision in an unpredictable world – like purchasing insurance or having a will prepared.
 Call us today if you need a prenuptial or postnuptial agreement drafted or enforced or if you simply want or need to learn more.

 A prenuptial agreement is a legally binding contract between two individuals who are anticipating marriage.
 The contract sets forth what each partner’s obligations and respective rights will be during the marriage and after the marriage if the parties divorce.
 A prenuptial agreement can help couples avoid lengthy and costly legal battles if the marriage ends in divorce.

 Couples get these nuptial agreements for a few different reasons, for protection of assets in the event of divorce, to provide for the distribution of the parties’ assets in the event of the death of a party, and to define the obligations of each party during the marriage.